Content management product guide¶

 Editors can compare different translations of the same content items with the Compare versions feature mentioned above.

-A relation can exist between any two content items in the Content Tree.
-For example, blog posts featured in the website's main page are in a relation with the page that they are embedded in.
-Or, instead of direct attachments, an article can use images that are separate content items outside the article and are referenced through a relation.
+A relation can exist between any two content items in the content tree.
+For example, blog posts featured in the website's main page are in a relation with the page that they're embedded in.
+Or, instead of direct attachments, an article can use images that are separate content items outside the article, and are referenced through a relation.

-In Ibexa DXP, content items can be moved and copied between branches of the Content Tree.
-These operations, like in your computer’s file system, can apply both to individual content items as well as folders or groups.
+In Ibexa DXP, content items can be moved and copied between branches of the content tree.
+These operations, like in your computer’s file system, can apply both to individual content items and folders or groups.

-Content items can be hidden when necessary, for example, until a certain event, like a Holiday Sale or Board announcement comes.
-Hidden content items are not visible to website visitors and are greyed out in the Content Tree.
+Content items can be hidden when necessary, for example, until a certain event, like a Holiday Sale, or Board announcement comes.
+Hidden content items aren't visible to website visitors and are greyed out in the content tree.

 Editors can also move obsolete content items to Trash, and ultimately delete them.